ViMitre/kubernetes_intro/README.md

 `kubectl describe deploy deployment-name`<br>
 `kubectl describe pod pod-name`<br>
 *Print a detailed description of the selected resources, including related resources such as events or controllers.
 You may select a single object by name, all objects of that type, provide a name prefix, or label selector.*
+### Delete resources by file names, stdin, resources and names, or by resources and label selector
+`kubectl delete pod pod-name`<br>
+*JSON and YAML formats are accepted.
+Only one type of argument may be specified: file names, resources and names, or resources and label selector*